Can You Eat Pesto On The Atkins Diet?

 But what about low-carb pasta?
 Well, that is an option, and their quality has improved over the years, but if you read reviews of them, you'll find words like "rubbery," "cardboard," and "synthetic" crop up time and again.

-We've tried dozens of low-carb pastas made from all manner of things, like cauliflower, chickpeas, and isolated soy protein (whatever that is).
+We've tried dozens of low-carb pasta made from all things, like cauliflower, chickpeas, and isolated soy protein (whatever that is).
 We didn't enjoy any of them.

-Most low-carb pastas still contain around 6% carbohydrates, which is why some people go a step further and hunt down konjac noodles.
-This awful creation contains less than 1% carbohydrate, very few calories, and practically no nutrition.
-They clearly serve a purpose for people on a low-carb, keto-style diet, but not even closing your eyes, holding your nose, and uttering a mantra that you're having an enjoyable meal will make up for the fact that they are, quite simply, gross.
+Most low-carb pasta still contains around 6% carbohydrates, so some people go further and hunt down konjac noodles.
+This awful creation contains less than 1% carbohydrate, few calories, and practically no nutrition.
+They serve a purpose for people on a low-carb, keto-style diet, but not even closing your eyes, holding your nose, and uttering a mantra that you're having an enjoyable meal will make up for the fact that they are, quite simply, gross.